jcampos8782/ozone/README.md

 =======
 # Ozone

-Given an offset (in minutes) and a boolean whether to observe daylight savings, convert a ruby time to a string representation, adjusted by offset, and either abiding by or ignoring daylight savings.
+Given a ruby time, an offset (in minutes), and a boolean whether to observe daylight savings, Ozone provides two things:

+1) Convert a ruby time to a string representation, adjusted by offset, and either abiding by or ignoring daylight savings.
+2) Compare with a ruby time to see whether before or after, either abiding by or ignoring daylight savings.

 ## Installation